-As a leading gastroenterologist in Lower Manhattan, NY, Dr. Anthony Ng and his team use state-of-the-art upper endoscopy techniques for patients at GI Health.
+As a leading gastroenterologist in Lower Manhattan and Brooklyn, NY, Dr. Anthony Ng and his team use state-of-the-art upper endoscopy techniques for patients at GI Health.
 Endoscopies use the most advanced technology for accurate results and minimally-invasive procedures aimed at diagnosing the cause of symptoms so the best, most appropriate care can be provided.

 Upper endoscopy (sometimes referred to as esophagogastroduodenoscopy or EGD) is a visual examination of the upper gastrointestinal tract that uses a flexible scope called an endoscope to evaluate the esophagus, stomach, and duodenum (the very upper portion of the small intestine).
 The endoscope is thin and flexible, and it’s equipped with a tiny camera that’s used to send images back to a monitor where they can be viewed by the doctor.
 Upper endoscopy exams can also be used to perform some minimally-invasive procedures and to take biopsies (small tissue samples) for further evaluation in a lab.